romanowski/blog/toolfriendly-pattern-matching.md

 ```

-There is a lot going on in the single line.
-Let's assume that we want to check if our case is hit and we put a breakpoint on the case line.
-What happens?
-It is hit every time the condition is being checked!
+There is a lot to do in one line if we assume that we want to check if our case is hit.
+So, we put a breakpoint in our case line.
+And what happens?
+It is hit every time a condition is checked!
 Why?
-Because the condition checking is also on this line - so tooling gets information "I was there".
+Checking a condition is also in our line, so tooling gets the information: "I was there".

 How would tools like to see the code?